Nominate your best employee now before the window closes!

 Managing remote employees in Kenya is a challenge as employees have other things to attend to at home.
 As a result, finding a way to connect with employees helps.
 An employer can have direct and indirect conversations with employees to understand what a normal day looks like, their challenges and concerns.
 The aim is to show that the organization cares and supports them during this crisis.
 This eases the tension and anxiety among employees and they easily concentrate on their tasks.

 As organizations continue to practice working from home due to the virus outbreak, it is vital for them to support their employees.
 This is to ensure employees remain motivated and productive during this period.
-Managing remote employees in Kenya is not be an easy task.
+Managing remote employees in Kenya is not an easy task.
 However, businesses that will quickly adapt to remote working, above all, use technology will survive.

+Workpay has made it possible for businesses to manage and pay their employees remotely at the comfort of their homes.
 Sign up for a FREE trial today and transform your HR departments effortlessly.